Since this has gotten shared outside of where I can comment or where people have any context for it, here's a six second video of the coat.

 At this point I needed to map out where the LEDs went.
 In an ideal world everything would be in a nice simple grid that is easily computable so display routines are quick and efficient.
 However there are several constraints that preclude this.

 At this point I ran the LEDs to their appropriate spaces and made sure to keep the cabling clean.

 In some places the pathing is a little bit crazy

 Coming off the liner are four 5V power lines and a data cable.
 The extra elastic loops between the LEDs make great conduits to run these cables neatly.
 Currently each power line goes to a pack of four AA NiMH cells and the data cable goes to the SPI port on the arduino microcontroller (with the arduino powered by a USB charger to provide a regulated 5V).
-Unfortunately I don't yet have a place to hold these and I probably want to use a better battery solution.
-This will hopefully be addressed in the near future.

 First I needed that map of the LED positions transferred to something useful.
 I entered the map into a couple of text files that could be read by a python script to generate C code such that for each pixel I know which pixel is above, below, to the right and left and have flags for if that pixel is at the top or bottom (and I have plans to add flags for front, sleeve and maybe a couple of other things).